viclotana/MelonHouse2/news/melon-house-production-adanne-press-release.md

 Writer and Producer Gold Gerry said "We wanted to create a film that feels personal and epic at the same time."

-Led by [Onyinye Odokoro (Ijeoma)](https://www.instagram.com/onyinyeodokoro), [Kelvinmary Ndukwe (Daniel)](https://www.instagram.com/kelvinmary) and [MMesomachi Chilaka (Adanne)](https://www.instagram.com/p/C9dLZuegWuL/?igsh=dHV6MTZic3A0M3Zn), and a multigenerational cast bringing raw authenticity to every frame, Adanne marks Melon House Production's entry into the global filmmaking space.
+Led by [Onyinye Odokoro (Ijeoma)](https://www.instagram.com/onyinyeodokoro), [Kelvinmary Ndukwe (Daniel)](https://www.instagram.com/kelvinmary) and [Mmesomachi Chilaka (Adanne)](https://www.instagram.com/p/C9dLZuegWuL/?igsh=dHV6MTZic3A0M3Zn), and a multigenerational cast bringing raw authenticity to every frame, Adanne marks Melon House Production's entry into the global filmmaking space.

 ** About Melon House Production: **